Last updated on March 8th, 2023 at 04:16 pm

 Yes, you can put a baby beardie in a smaller terrarium than the properly sized 48” x 24” x 24” (122cm x 61cm x 61cm).
 But they will outgrow it.
 And they will outgrow it faster than you can imagine!
 Buy the right size up front.
 It will save you a lot of money and time in the long run, and your beardie will thank you!

-There’s an old saying, it’s better to have it and not need it than need it and not have it.
+There’s an old saying that it’s better to have it and not need it than need it and not have it.
 There is nothing harmful about having a little extra room for your beardie to move around in, even if it’s young.

 Why do bearded dragons need a larger vivarium?